 Now you will have to put your *.pdb file on the embedded controller.
 This process will depend on the operating system on your target.

-Note: If you are using a Real-Time OS, refer to the document titled What Operating System is my Real-Time Controller Running? to find which OS is on your target.
+Note: If you are using a Real-Time OS, refer to the document titled Real-Time Controllers and Real-Time Operating System Compatibility to find which OS is on your target.
 If you are using a target with VxWorks, Phar Lap ETS, or Windows, you will need to FTP the file to the target.
 Follow the steps in the article titled FTP Transfer of Files between Host and Real-Time Targets in MAX to send the file down to the target.
 If you are using a Linux RT, you will need to use WebDAV to transfer files to your Real-Time Target.

 Next, drag Deploy PDB to Amulet LCD.vi down under your embedded target.
 This will allow for the code to run on the device and upload the code to the display.
 Open the newly moved VI.